walder/Skynet-IADS/README.md

 ## HARM defence
 SAM sites and EW radars will shut down their radars if they believe a HARM (High speed anti radiation missile) is heading for them.
 For this to happen, the SAM site has to detect the HARM missile with its radar.
 The SAM site will then calculate the probable impact point of the HARM, if it determines it is within 100 m of a radar it will shut down.

-SAM site and EW radars will react to bombs, air to ground missiles and even aircraft (when on a Kamikazee attack) in the same way.
-The site will shut down between 1 and 3 minutes.
+SAM site and EW radars will react to air to ground missiles and even aircraft (when on a Kamikazee attack) in the same way.
+They currently don't react to bombs, since they are not detected by DCS radars.
+The site will calculate time to impact and shut at a random value between a few seconds after time to impact and 180 seconds after time to impact.
 This implementation is closer to real life.
 SAM Sites like the patriot calculate the flight path and analyse the radar cross section to determine if a contact heading inbound is a HARM.

 Since impact point calculation is almost always perfect in DCS there is also a reaction probability involved, newer SAM systems will have a higher probabilty than older ones in detecting an inbound HARM missile.
 See [skynet-iads-sam-types-db-extension.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/skynet-iads-sam-types-db-extension.lua) for the probability per SAM system.